 To this day, members of the federal militia are not allowed inside the town; only local police have power here.

 The park sits just alongside the road heading out of Santiago toward San Pedro La Laguna.
-It is free to visit and does not take long to do so.
-The sign that you can read in English inside the church is also written here, however only in Spanish.
+It is free to visit and does not take long.
+The sign that you can read in English inside the church is also written here, but only in Spanish.

 6. 150-Year-Old Tombs in the Local Cemetery

-One of the stops on our extended tuk-tuk tour around Santiago Atitlán was to the local cemetery to look at old tombs dating back 150 years ago.
+One of the stops on our extended tuk-tuk tour around Santiago Atitlán was the local cemetery, where we looked at old tombs dating back 150 years.

-The cemetery was similar to what we’ve seen in Mexico — raised concrete structures, some ornately decorated and painted while others remain plain, jut out of the ground with slots and plaques designated for each family member.
+The cemetery was similar to what we’ve seen in Mexico — raised concrete structures, some ornately decorated and painted, while others remain plain and jut out of the ground with slots and plaques designated for each family member.

 Historically, families who had money to spare were the ones able to afford such luxuries for the dead, while the poor members of society were left to bury their loved ones in the ground.
-It was an interesting visit and learn more about the community, however, we didn’t linger long.
+It was an interesting visit, and I learned more about the community, however, we didn’t linger long.

 7. Mirador del Valle

-Down the road from the cemetery is where guides bring tourists to look out and give an introduction to Santiago Atitlán. the Mirador del Valle was the first stop on our tour.
+Down the road from the cemetery, guides take tourists to look out and introduce Santiago Atitlán.
+The Mirador del Valle was the first stop on our tour.

-On a clear day, you can see the impressive Volcán San Pedro towering behind the part of the town jutting out into the bay.
-The viewpoint isn’t very official, as there is no infrastructure or viewing deck, but we saw many tuk-tuk guides explaining to Guatemalan tourists the history of Santiago and its unique location at the base of two neighboring volcanoes.
+On a clear day, you can see the impressive Volcán San Pedro towering over the bay.
+The viewpoint isn’t technically official, as there is no infrastructure or viewing deck, but we saw many tuk-tuk guides explaining the history of Santiago and its unique location at the base of two neighboring volcanoes to Guatemalan tourists.

-Note that this viewpoint isn’t the same as the Mirador Rey Tepepul, which is a must-visit as well if you have time.
+Note that this viewpoint isn’t the same as the Mirador Rey Tepepul, which is also a must-visit if you have time.
 It can be found inside the protected Parque Regional Municipal Rey Tepepul (also known as the Reserva Natural de Atitlán), 7 km outside of Santiago Atitlán.
-It’s inside this park where you can observe the majestic quetzal – the national bird of Guatemala.
+It’s inside this park that you can observe the majestic quetzal, the national bird of Guatemala.

 8. Art Gallery